 Tags are taking the place of static segments in Mailchimp.
-If you previously created static segments, we’ll automatically convert them to tags for you, and you'll find them on the Tags page in your list.
-Don’t worry, you'll still be able to send to your newly-minted tags just like you always have.
+If you previously created static segments, we’ll automatically convert them to tags for you, and you'll find them on the Tags page in your audience.
+Don’t worry, you'll still be able to send to your newly minted tags just like you always have.

 Things to Know

 Here are some key things you should know about tags.

 - Tags, groups, and segments are the main audience management tools you’ll find in Mailchimp.
 Learn more about how they work together.

 - Tags are built for your own, internal audience organization.
 If you want your contacts to self-select an interest or category for themselves, use groups first and then apply tagging if you want to.

 Think of tags as labels for your contacts that help you stay organized.
 If you’ve ever worked with a customer relationship manager (CRM) or even a blogging platform before, you might have used a tagging feature to categorize people or content.
 In Mailchimp, tags are a way for you to label, or categorize, contacts based on information only you have about them.